 It’s pedantic, pontificating, pretentious ... a worthless, steaming pile of cow dung, figuratively speaking*.

-Is content like that lurking on your website or in other marketing content right now?
+Is content like that lurking on your website or in other marketing materials right now?

 You can be honest; you're among friends.